CodeFromAnywhere/react-with-native/packages/react-with-native-store/README.md

 2. Make it possible to enter any string as key and use a generic to type them, so that you don't have to declare them in a global place.
 The default value is then assumed to be, and will return 'null'.

-3. Make it work with SSR on Next.js: just make sure it doesn't try to do anything with localStorage on the server.

-4. Currently you can specify which function to return, but I think it won't reduce rerenders, as the context still updates if you do a dispatch.
+3. Currently you can specify which function to return, but I think it won't reduce rerenders, as the context still updates if you do a dispatch.
 Either split up the dispatch and the value into two contexts somehow, or just remove the possibility to return one thing instead of both, as it's not needed much anyway.